lainets/gitmanager/README.md

 requires Python 3.7+.

-Gitmanager can be run stand alone without the full stack to test any part of the processgraders in the local system environment.
-Course and exercise configuration is in `courses` directory once built.
+Gitmanager can be run stand alone without the full stack to test any part of the process in the local system environment.
+Course and exercise configuration is in COURSES_PATH directory (defaults to `courses`) once built and published.

+Course files are downloaded using git to the BUILD_PATH directory, where the course is then built.
+If the build is successfull, the course directory is then copied to the STORE_PATH directory.
+That directory is solely for storage, that version of the course is not available until the course is published.
+The course is published by A+ when A+ fetches and updates the course configuration.
+Once the course is published, the built course is copied from the STORE_PATH directory to the COURSES_PATH directory.

 ## Installing for development